SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

 both create and later clean up temporary data used for a test.

 It is important to note that the suite teardown isn't guaranteed to run if you forcibly kill a running robot test.
-That is why we added the check in the ``Create test data`` keyword.
+For that reason, we added a check in the ``Create test data`` to check for an existing record before adding it.
+If a previous test was interrupted and the record already exists, there's no reason to create a new record.

 Part 6: Using the new keyword
 =============================